AdityaKonda6/Predico-Aditya/README.md

-<h1 align="center">✨✨Welcome to PREDICO A Mini Project For Data Mining And Business Intelligence✨✨</h1>
+<h1 align="center">✨✨Welcome to Predico A Mini Project For Data Mining And Business Intelligence✨✨</h1>
 <h4>I have completed my Mini Project Predico using Machine Learning, Business Intelligence and Python.
 Give a star :)</h4>

 <br/>